 - The child wheezes even when he or she doesn't have a cold or other infection

-The most certain way to diagnose asthma is with a lung function test, a medical history, and a physical exam.
-However, it's hard to do lung function tests in children younger than 5 years.
+The most certain way to diagnose asthma is with a pulmonary function test (spirometry), a medical history, and a physical exam.
+However, it's hard to do pulmonary function tests in children younger than 5 years.
 Thus, doctors must rely on children's medical histories, signs and symptoms, and physical exams to make a diagnosis.

-Doctors also may use a 4–6 week trial of asthma medicines to see how well a child responds.
+Doctors also may use a four- to six-week trial of asthma medicines to see how well a child responds.

 Asthma is a long-term disease that has no cure.
 The goal of asthma treatment is to control the disease.
 Good asthma control will: